-Don’t get me wrong I love looking at some amazing art but one museum a city is enough.
 What to do in Madrid for 3 days?
-With a little planning and exploring, we found enough to see and do for the 3 days we were in the Spanish capital.
+With a little planning and exploring, we found enough to see and do in the Spanish capital.
 In this article, we have the perfect Madrid travel itinerary.
 A weekend in Madrid is always a good idea.

-Looking back on it now Madrid is a confusing city style-wise.
+Any Madrid vaction itinerary should feature a mix of history, culture, food and sightseeing.
 There is an amazing history mixed with a modern style.
 Classic buildings sitting next to modern design.
 Parks with kids playgrounds sitting next to Egyptian temples.
 Let us look at the best itinerary for 3 days in Madrid

 Sandemans Madrid free walking tour.

-We found ourselves in Plaza Mayor while looking for things to do in Madrid, you will find Sandemans European tours ( You may better off booking online than just turning up).
+If you head to Plaza Mayor while looking for things to do in Madrid, you will find Sandemans European tours ( You may better off booking online than just turning up).
 We spotted the Madrid free walking tour sign.
 Free city walking tours are normally of a high standard as the guides work hard to make tips.
 We were not disappointed our guide Enrique informed and entertained us for 2.5 hours.

 It took 100 years to built, finished in 1993.
 We ended our amazing Madrid free walking tour in the gardens in front of the Royal Palace of Madrid.
 If I can recommend one thing to do in 3 days in Madrid this is it.
 The free walking tour in Madrid is an amazing thing to do.
 Don’t be cheap either make sure you tip the guides.